[Feature] How a women's revolution is testing Belarus dictator

 Domestic violence

-Tikhanovskaya's husband, Sergei Tikhanovsky, was not even allowed to collect signatures before Lukashenko threw him in prison.
+Tikhanovskaya's husband, Sergei Tikhanovsky, was not even allowed to collect election-registration signatures before Lukashenko threw him in prison.

 Two other activists, Viktor Babariko and Valery Tsepkalo, collected 435,119 and 212,000 signatures of support, respectively - record numbers for opposition members.